rstan5/VestEd-AI/README.md

 Finance education is broken.

-Business students at top universities:
+Business students at top universities -

 - Memorize theory instead of building skill
 - Graduate with no real market experience